How to Create a Secure Form

 Use the Secure URL for Standalone FormsIf you want to share a form's FormSmarts.com URL or f8s.co shortened URL with your users so they use the standalone version of a form, simply change the protocol part of the URL from

-After implementing the changes discussed in the last section, all information transiting between form users and FormSmarts when a form is submitted will be exchanged using the standard secure protocol (SSL/TLS).
+After implementing (if applicable) the changes discussed in the last section, all information transiting between form respondents and FormSmarts when someone submits a form will be exchanged using the standard secure protocol (TLS).

 Risks of Receiving Form Responses by Email

-There are two risks associated with receiving form responses by email:
+There are three risks associated with receiving form responses by email:

 - The risk of someone accessing the content of the email while the message is in transit from FormSmarts to your email host

-- The risk of someone getting access to the form entry if the email account of one of the destination emails of the form is compromised even years after the form was submitted (probably a far greater risk given that many people keep messages archived in their email account forever).
+- The risk of someone getting access to the data submitted on a form if the email account of one of its destination emails is compromised even years after the form was submitted (probably a far greater risk given that most people keep messages archived in their email account forever).

-Data storage must be enabled with the Secure Mode.
-The data submitted is not shown in email notifications with the Secure Mode, so data will be lost unless data storage is enabled for that form.
+Data storage must be enabled with Advanced Protection.
+The data submitted is not shown in email notifications with Advanced Protection, so data will be lost unless data storage is enabled for that form.

-- The Secure Mode is only available with FormSmarts Business Max package and higher.
+- Advanced Protection is only available with FormSmarts Business Max package and higher.